Skip to main content

 dataVersion semantics

 The dataVersion field on every GetResilienceScoreResponse is the ISO date of the fetchedAt timestamp stored in seed-meta:resilience:static.
-It reflects the most recent successful run of the Railway static-seed job; the widget renders it in the footer as Data YYYY-MM-DD.
+It reflects the most recent successful run of the Railway static-seed job; the widget renders it in the footer as Seed date YYYY-MM-DD.
+The label is narrower than “Data” because live inputs (conflict events, sanctions, prices) can refresh at their own cadence after the static bundle runs — per-dimension freshness is surfaced separately via the freshness badge in the confidence grid.

 Reproducing a score by hand